FisrtGitHubAccount/Bill_splitting_program/README.md

 # Summary of code

 1. Get the number of people and their names
+2. Creating a ledger_array to record all the expenses for each individual where negative numbers represent money out and positive for expenses unpaid by the corresponding name
+3. Separate inputs into two main categories which are

+- "For all" = expenses participated by everyone

+- "For some" = expenses participated by only some people (will be asked for more details later)

-2. main idea is to assign the total balance of things they used and paid for.
-Then minimise the number of the total transactions by using ??? algorithm (don't know its name).
+4. Minimise the number of the total transactions by using the greedy algorithm.